 For those who drive hard, there is a dealer-installed TRD Big Brake system developed by engineers with the Toyota Technical Center and Toyota Racing Development to provide effective braking performance under sustained heavy use.
 It improves pedal feel and substantially reduces brake fade from repeated high-speed applications.

 The Tacoma offers a comfortable cab, a refined ride, and quality construction.
 Its on-road handing is responsive, its off-road capability is proven.
 The Double Cab delivers more rear-seat comfort than most of the competition, with enough room to rival a small sedan.
 Properly equipped V6 models can to tow up to 6,500 pounds.

-Models range from a $15,000 work truck with a four-cylinder and 2WD to a loaded V6 4WD Double Cab Long Bed with all the candy.
+Models range from a basic work truck with a four-cylinder engine and 2WD to a loaded V6 4WD Double Cab Long Bed.
 The base model is among the few regular-cab pickups still available, as the market has moved to extended-cab and crew cab styles; it excels at durability and reliability.

 The Toyota Tacoma is an attractive truck, more conservatively styled than the stylish Nissan Frontier and Dodge Dakota.
 Big headlights and a bold grille highlight the Tacoma's front end.
 Flush rear surface glass and flush surface structures between the bumper sides and body give it a polished look.
 PreRunner and 4WD models are distinguished by bold overfenders.